Chart Color Schemes

 Surry Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The estimated population of the suburb of Surry Hills is around 17,194 as of Feb 2026.
-This figure reflects an increase of 1,366 people since the 2021 Census, which reported a population of 15,828.
-The latest estimate by AreaSearch, based on ERP data release by the ABS in June 2024 and additional validated new addresses, is 17,099 residents.
-This results in a population density ratio of 13,025 persons per square kilometer, placing Surry Hills in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth of 8.6% since the 2021 census exceeded the state average of 7.8%.
-Overseas migration contributed approximately 99.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Surry Hills' population is estimated at around 17,194 as of Feb 2026.
+This reflects an increase of 1,366 people (8.6%) since the 2021 Census, which reported a population of 15,828 people.
+The change is inferred from the resident population of 17,099, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 82 validated new addresses since the Census date.
+This level of population equates to a density ratio of 13,025 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+The suburb's 8.6% growth since the 2021 census exceeded the state's 7.8%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 99.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with the suburb expected to increase by 2,694 persons to 2041, reflecting a total increase of 15.1% over the 17-year period.
+Examining future population trends, an above median growth is projected for the suburb, with an expected increase of 2,696 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.1% over the 17 years.

 Frequently Asked Questions - Population